Need tips and Inspiration? We’ve got both. Find out how to optimize your Shopify product page to get huge conversions in 2023.

 There’s no denying the powers of visual content, but it doesn’t mean that you can neglect your written text.
 You may assume that no one has time for lengthy product descriptions in this day and age, but actually, 95% of people still make buying decisions because of them.

 It’s all about trust.
 Buying things online takes a lot of trust on the part of the buyer, and your product description is an opportunity to create some for them on a human level.
+It can be the difference between another abandoned cart vs a customer feeling comfortable enough to make a purchase.

 Use it to appeal to their problem and mention how your product can solve it.
 Be as descriptive as possible to minimise the chance that they’ll return your product due to unclear or missing information.